google/WebFundamentals/src/content/en/ilt/pwa/lab-scripting-the-service-worker.md

-This lab walks you through creating a simple service worker.
+This lab walks you through creating a simple service worker and explains the service worker life cycle.

 #### What you will learn